arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

   Left: region "all"; right: region "gt_1.5"

-Looking at the morphology definition, we can see region "gt_1.5" includes all of segment 0 and part of segment 9.
+By comparing to the original morphology, we can see region "gt_1.5" includes all of segment 0 and part of segment 9.

 Finally, let's define a region that includes our two custom regions: "last" and "gt_1.5".
 This can